teniolajoda100/OOP-Proj/README.md

 Week1: (College Week 7)
-We made the strategic decision to utilize Processing along with either the Minim library or the Processing Sound library.
+We made the decision to utilize Processing along with either the Minim library or the Processing Sound library.
 Main goal: Analyze the audio tracks of songs, focusing on extracting key characteristics such as: